pubnub/pubnub-mcp-server/resources/sdk_docs/dart_storage-and-playback.md

 Requires Message Persistence (enable in Admin Portal).

-Returns the number of messages published on one or more channels since a given time.
-Count includes messages with timetoken >= the provided value.
+Returns the number of messages published on channels since a given time.
+Count is the number of messages with timetoken >= the provided value in channelsTimetoken.

-Unlimited message retention:
-- For keys with unlimited retention, counts include only messages from the last 7 days.
+Unlimited message retention: counts consider only messages from the last 7 days.

 ### Method(s)

+To run messageCounts() use:

 ```
 `1pubnub.batch.countMessages(